Achintha9533/Pattern-Recognition/README.md

 A visual representation of the CNF-UNet architecture helps in understanding the data flow and the interaction between the Normalizing Flow and UNet components.

-*Check Documentation below for Conceptual diagram illustrating the integrated CNF-UNet architecture.*
+*Check Documentation above for Conceptual diagram illustrating the integrated CNF-UNet architecture.*

 -----